hamburg-catholics/alpha/index.markdown

       <div class="col-lg small-text">
         Alpha Online is a series of group conversations that explore life, spirituality and faith through a Christian lens.
 We create a non-judgmental and open environment where it’s easy for anyone who is an atheist, skeptic or just curious about faith to explore questions of life with new friends.
         <br><br>
         If you want to know more we'd love to invite you to try Session 1 of Alpha Online.
 It will be a fun evening where you can find out if Alpha is for you.
-We’ll be running Alpha in July and August - so find a time that works and join us!
+We’ll be running Alpha in August!
       </div>
     </div>
   </div>